 How many The Halal Guys locations are there?

-The Halal Guys operates more than 100 locations as of 2026, including the original carts in Manhattan plus brick-and-mortar restaurants across the United States, Canada, the United Kingdom, South Korea, and Indonesia.
-The chain franchised through Fransmart starting in June 2014 — for nearly 25 years before that, it was a single Midtown cart.
+The Halal Guys operates more than 100 locations as of 2026, including the original carts in New York City plus brick-and-mortar restaurants across the United States, Canada, the United Kingdom, South Korea, and Indonesia.
+The chain franchised through Fransmart starting in June 2014.
+For nearly 25 years before that, it was a single Midtown cart.

 Who founded The Halal Guys?

 The Halal Guys was founded in 1990 by three Egyptian American partners: Mohamed Abouelenein, Ahmed Elsaka, and Abdelbaset Elsayed.
-They started with a hot dog cart at 53rd and Sixth in Midtown Manhattan and pivoted to chicken, gyro, falafel, and rice with pita in 1992 — the format the chain still serves today.
+They started with a hot dog cart at 53rd and Sixth in New York City and pivoted to chicken, beef gyro, falafel, and rice with pita in 1992, the format the chain still serves today.

 Conclusion: Eating Vegetarian at The Halal Guys